oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    ![Docker Setup Terminal Logs](images/dockerSetupTerminalLogs.png)

+3. **Verify the development server is up**: Open your browser and navigate to `http://localhost:8181/`.
+You should see the Oppia development server running.

    Here are the logs that will appear in the Terminal once the development server is initiated along with all the services.

    ![Docker Setup running with all services](images/dockerSetupExample.png)